-If you use MooseFS 2, you can see the list of deleted files in this directory.
-If you use MooseFS 3.0, you can see 4096 sub-trashes in this directory (named 000 ...
+You can see 4096 sub-trashes in this directory (named 000 ..
 FFF).
 The reason of divide the trash into sub-trashes is a huge amount of files in trash on big instances.
 In such case, commands like 1s or even find are not able to functionate properly.
 So since MooseFS 3, deleted files are located inside these directories (sub-trashes).
 The best way to locate a file you are looking for is to use find command.

-If you use MooseFS 3 and you want to see the old trash structure (because you e.g. don't have a lot of files in trash and you like old, simple structure), you should mount the trash with a specific mfsflatrash parameter, e.g.:
+If you use MooseFS 3 and you want to see the old trash structure, known from MooseFS 2 (because you e.g. don't have a lot of files in trash and you like old, simple structure), you should mount the trash with a specific mfsflatrash parameter, e.g.: